dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

       it can result from constrained variety of experience or reduced permeability b/w parent/child
       - so, it's transmission of habits, etc.

+# Equilibrium, Gradient and Laplacian in (poorly defined) Sociophysical Games

+- content from "facets: systems-theory"
+  - this content is poorly outlined. where else do i have this?
+- this section is mostly about leveraging physics/math concepts to proactively provoke potential adversaries to reveal & attempt to conceal information, including their intent
+  - mostly on #12, #13, and #14

+### High-Dimensional and Spectral Representations of Information

+- how can people who don't understand the math understand these concepts?
+  - it's fairly easy, since we all have to understand them to live in a social environment
+  - i need some allusions and allegories to commonly understood concepts

+### Equilibrium and Intended Equilibrium

+-

+### Parallel, AntiParallel and Orthoganal Coupling In Motion Towards The Attainment of Equilibrium Unveils Nearly All Deception

+- someone with a goal in mind will tend to move TOWARDS or AWAY from it when signalling. if they don't feel the need to deceive you, they won't fake you out my amplifying signal that conveys moving AWAY from some intended area of equilibrium
+- someone who lacks an agenda or with few goals will exhibit something like brownian motion extended to these high-dimensional spaces
+  - there is little intentional motion or it's clear to see they are concerned about their own life. their behavior isn't highly or loosely coupled to you
+  - duplicitously justified behavior, random behavior and proactive behavior is critical to winning these high-dimensional, (poorly-defined) sociophysical games
+    - that is, this adversary will deconstruct their strategies into duplicities tactics. they will smash their intent and strategy into fragments and shards, then force their will into agents they control,
+      - who are ideally acting zealously or righteously towards the attainment of these fragments
+      - these agents are encouraged to compete vigorously
+      - these agents often do not or can't see through the duplicity
+    - in order to win, you play both sides against one another vigorously, deconstructing your plan into pieces, avoiding the need to even deflect causal inference by making everything a lie
+      - when someone starts getting close to the truth, the stark contrast between that truth and the sea of disinformation gives you the smoke that indicates fire

+### Simple Distinguishing Factor Underlying Human Behavior

+### "Fighting Shadows" or Defending Against "Hall of Mirrors"

+-